famarcellus/famarcellus/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Fabio Marcellus.
-I'm a passionate Front End Developer from Boston with a background in Computer Science who loves to code and create amazing applications.
-I am proficient when it comes to Design skills, making responsive web applications, creating clean and reusable code, SEO, and Accessibility.
+I'm a passionate Front End Developer from Boston with a background in Computer Science who loves to code and create web applications with React.
+I use my Design skills to create appealing websites and make responsive accessible web applications using clean and reusable code.

 Check out my [Portfolio](https://www.fabio-marcellus.com/)